We Want to Live Inside Oscar and the Wolf's 'Oliver' Video

 For the artist though, "Oliver" also highlights the deeper, melancholy truth that "this fantasy dreamworld will not remain forever" — an undertone that's supported with an ominous, "To be continued," at the very end.

-"Oliver," which Colombie named after his nephew born on the day the track was recorded, appears on his forthcoming effort, The Shimmer.
-Like his entire discography (Colombie debuted in 2012 as Oscar and the Wolf with his Summer Skin EP), this next music creates pictures out of sounds.
+"Oliver" appears on his forthcoming effort, The Shimmer.
+Like his entire discography (Colombie debuted in 2012 as Oscar and the Wolf with his Summer Skin EP), this next music promises to create pictures out of sounds.

 "Even when I make videos, I always film things that shimmer, like light on a water," he says, underscoring all the shots in "Oliver" of sunlight bouncing off the surface of a pool.
 "It describes how I want my music to sound.
 When you enter the shimmer, it transforms your whole world."